 Steadfast thought is common in several conventional belief systems: various political affiliations, religions, ideologies, and so forth.
 By contrast, when beliefs become grossly extreme and out of touch with adaptive living, they deteriorate into “envy’s spoiling cascade.”
 This goes beyond mere ideational and verbal derogation.
 It’s devaluation and spoiling may take the form of destructive interpersonal and group behaviors.
 Examples include malignant stereotype bias, brutal sectarian violence, psychotic eruptions of "inexplicable" murder, and actual war.

 The healthy maturation of envy brings various degrees of integration and reconciliation to mental functions.
 These appear as perspective-taking and advance emotional states of empathy.
 This is how envy may enhance healthy cooperation.
 Unbridled envy, if not identified and managed, thwarts cooperation and undermines group processes.
 Family life, marital relations, person-to-person relations, and relations between nations suffer.

 Envy, a fundamental part of the mind, is an opportunity.
 It remains for each to generate the motivation to examine this opportunity, and design positive life narratives around its complex, hidden scaffolding.

 Envy's Handiwork: Constructive or Destructive Design?

-Thus, besides understanding our individual innate predispositions, learning from the environment is essential.
-Envy Theory endorses and gives special attention to positive values—constructive dialogue, nonviolent human coexistence, going beyond bedrock stereotyping of others, agreeableness, and mutual cooperation.
+Besides understanding our individual innate predispositions, learning from the environment is essential for personal change to occur.
+Envy Theory endorses and gives special attention to positive values—constructive dialogue, nonviolent human coexistence, going beyond bedrock stereotyping of others, agreeableness, and cooperation.
 Helping behaviors show these values in concrete ways.
 The healthy maturation of envy presents an opportunity for achieving a life design of meaning and satisfaction.